deckgo/starter-kit/README.md

 ### Send me your talks

 If you would publish online a talk you would have built with DeckDeckGo, reach me out, I would be super duper happy to list these ❤️

+## Design and logo

+The DeckDeckGo logo was designed and offered by [Anita](hello@skinque.com) from [Skinque.com](http://skinque.com), a great online marketplace for tattoos 🤘

+Reach her out if you are looking for a cool custom tattoo or a nice logo 😃

 ## Backstory